OtterClam/otter-docs/docs/ottopia/gameplay/otto-nft.md

 The rarer your male and female Ottos’ traits, the higher the likelihood they’ll breed a super rare otter pup!
 The breeding system is planned in OtterClam's roadmap, and it will be developed soon in this year.

+## What can you do with the Otto NFT?

+#### Full Commercial Rights on all OtterClam assets
+You own all commercial rights to the images of all your Ottos as well as the 3D model of your Otter VX.

+#### Kingdom-wide Benefits
+Owners can use Ottos anywhere in the kingdom to reap benefits.